 This office provides numerous services to student organizations, leadership experiences, civic engagement opportunities, and the curricular transcript.
 The student government and organization mailboxes are in the Student Life Office.
-See the section in this handbook, "Get Involved," page 68.
+See the "Get Involved" section in this handbook.

 Student Support Services (TRIO)